etiennebr/rstdocs/Applications/Feature Extraction/DSFuzzyModelEstimation.rst

 |outxml       |XML output parameters file|XML output parameters file        |
 +-------------+--------------------------+----------------------------------+

-- **Input Positive Vector Data:** Ground truth vector data for positive samples
+- **Input Positive Vector Data:** Ground truth vector data for positive samples.

-- **Input Negative Vector Data:** Ground truth vector data for negative samples
+- **Input Negative Vector Data:** Ground truth vector data for negative samples.

-- **Belief Support:** Dempster Shafer study hypothesis to compute belief
+- **Belief Support:** Dempster Shafer study hypothesis to compute belief.

-- **Plausibility Support:** Dempster Shafer study hypothesis to compute plausibility
+- **Plausibility Support:** Dempster Shafer study hypothesis to compute plausibility.

-- **Criterion:** Dempster Shafer criterion (by default (belief+plausibility)/2)
+- **Criterion:** Dempster Shafer criterion (by default (belief+plausibility)/2).

-- **Weighting:** Coefficient between 0 and 1 to promote undetection or false detections (default 0.5)
+- **Weighting:** Coefficient between 0 and 1 to promote undetection or false detections (default 0.5).

 - **initialization model:** Initialization model (xml file) to be used.
-If the xml initialization model is set, the descriptor list is not used (specified using the option -desclist)
+If the xml initialization model is set, the descriptor list is not used (specified using the option -desclist).

-- **Descriptor list:** List of the descriptors to be used in the model (must be specified to perform an automatic initialization)
+- **Descriptor list:** List of the descriptors to be used in the model (must be specified to perform an automatic initialization).

-- **Maximum number of iterations:** Maximum number of optimizer iteration (default 200)
+- **Maximum number of iterations:** Maximum number of optimizer iteration (default 200).

-- **Optimizer Observer:** Activate the optimizer observer
+- **Optimizer Observer:** Activate the optimizer observer.

 - **Output filename:** Output model file name (xml file) contains the optimal model to perform informations fusion.

-- **Load otb application from xml file:** Load otb application from xml file
+- **Load otb application from xml file:** Load otb application from xml file.

-- **Save otb application to xml file:** Save otb application to xml file
+- **Save otb application to xml file:** Save otb application to xml file.

 Example